brutopolis/bruter/README.md

     command (command (command ...));
     command variable_1 variable_2 ...;
     command name;
+    command @@name;
+    command 0b00000000;
+    command 0x00000000;
+    command 0o00000000;
+    command 0.000000;
+    command 0;

 # Types

-  BRUTER dont have types in the conventional way, bruter has a byte for each variable, this byte exemplifies how the variable is treated;
+  BRUTER dont have types in the conventional way, bruter has a byte for each variable, this byte define how the variable will be treated by the vm;

     struct
     {